-The hamlet of CLEVELAND HEIGHTS was created in 1901, incorporated as a village in 1903, and as a city in 1921.
-Six miles east of downtown, it comprises 8 sq. mi., bounded on the north by EAST CLEVELAND, on the east by SOUTH EUCLID and UNIV.
-HTS., and on the south by SHAKER HTS.
-The Cleveland Hts. area was originally farmland in East Cleveland and South Euclid townships.
-The oldest surviving house, built ca. 1820, stood on Superior Rd. near Euclid Hts.
+CLEVELAND HEIGHTS began as a hamlet in 1901, was incorporated as a village in 1903, and became a city in 1921.
+Six miles east of downtown, it comprises eight square miles, bounded on the west by Cleveland, north by EAST CLEVELAND, east by SOUTH EUCLID and UNIVERSITY.
+HTS. and south by SHAKER HTS.
+The Cleveland Hts. area originally was farmland in East Cleveland and South Euclid Townships.
+The oldest surviving house, built in 1825 using stone quarried from the property, still stands on Superior Rd. between Euclid Hts.
 Blvd. and Mayfield Rd.

 In 1895 developer Patrick Calhoun (with a substantial loan from JOHN D. ROCKEFELLER) created what would become the first section of Cleveland Hts.: the “Euclid Hts.” subdivision north of Cedar Rd. and west of Coventry Rd.
 The plan was to create a suburb for the wealthy in the style of the Garden City Movement popularized in England.
 Euclid Hts. gained traction (albeit slowly) and within two decades was followed by other area developments, such as Euclid Golf at the western end of Fairmount Blvd.; Mayfield Hts. east of Coventry Rd. and north of Euclid Hts.
 Blvd; and AMBLER HTS. at the city’s western edge between Cedar Rd. and North Park Blvd.
 From the 1890s until well into the 20th century, Cleveland Hts. was a "streetcar suburb," with commuter rail lines running along or near Cedar, Coventry and Mayfield Rds. and Euclid Hts. and Washington Blvds.